DrStef/DrStef/README.md

 <br>

-🔭 I’m currently working on advanced projects in ML & DL 📫 How to reach me: stephane.dedieu@bloo-audio.com
+🔭 I’m currently working on advanced projects in ML & DL <br>
+📫 How to reach me: stephane.dedieu@bloo-audio.com

 <!--